Mountain Gorilla and Baby by artists Gillie and Marc

 Endangered

 At 10 years old this is the first time this female has become a mother, and she is very excited!
-Her baby is still completely dependent on her and she is willing to rise to the occasion, keeping her close and feeding her up so she can grow big and strong.
+Her baby is still completely dependent on her and she is willing to rise to the occasion, keeping her close and feeding her so she can grow big and strong.
 But she’s worried.
 She knows her baby is very valuable to more than just her.
-The humans, who she seems to be meeting more and more frequently, see her baby with dollar signs in their eyes.
-She must stay close to her family silverback so he can protect them both.
-She will focus on showering her baby with love so she can grow up with only love in her heart.
+The humans, who she seems to encounter more and more frequently, look at her baby with dollar signs in their eyes.
+She must stay close to her family, the male silverback can help protect them both.
+The mother, she will focus on showering her baby with love so she can grow up with only love in her heart.

-One of the two subspecies of eastern gorillas and also one of the largest of all living primates, the mountain gorilla is a beautiful giant who shares 98% of our DNA.
-They can only be found in two places; a bit over half live in a home made up of extinct volcanoes bordering the Democratic Republic of Congo, Rwanda and Uganda, the Virunga Mountains, the rest can be found in Uganda’s Bwindi Impenetrable National Park.
+One of the two subspecies of eastern gorillas and also one of the largest of all living primates is the Mountain Gorilla.
+This beautiful giant shares 98% of our DNA.
+They can only be found in two places; just over half live in a home made up of extinct volcanoes bordering the Democratic Republic of Congo, Rwanda, Uganda, and the Virunga Mountains, the rest can be found in Uganda’s Bwindi Impenetrable National Park.
 High up in their forested mountains, these gorillas stay warm with the help of their thick fur, incredibly important when temperatures can drop below freezing.
-These gentle and shy animals live peaceful lives, avoiding conflict and preferring to focus on feeding on their favourite foods, mainly leaves and shoots and sometimes snails, ants and bark (a good source of sodium).
+These gentle and shy animals live peaceful lives, avoiding conflict and preferring to focus on their favourite foods, mainly leaves, shoots and sometimes snails, ants or bark (a good source of sodium).

-Female mountain gorillas will often first give birth when she reaches the age of 10 and will continue to have children every 4 years or so.
+Female mountain gorillas will often give birth to their first baby when they reach the age of 10 and will continue to have children every 4 years or so.
 The babies are born completely helpless, weighing only 4 pounds.
 They develop in a very similar way to human babies but twice as fast!
 Everyone in the family plays a part in caring for them, giving them lots of hugs, kisses, playing with them, and carrying them around.
-They are weaned when they are 3 and they become more independent.
-When the gorillas reach maturity, most of the males (at age 11-13) and about 60% of the females (age 10-12) will leave their family to join another troop.
+They are weaned when they are 3 and become more independent.
+When the gorillas reach maturity, most of the males (aged 11-13) and about 60% of the females (aged 10-12) will leave their family to join another troop.

 HOW TO HELP